ReInHerit/digital-hub/content/toolapps/2023-02-27-strike-a-pose.md

 The base interface, implemented in **HTML** can be adapted by different users, maintaining the computer vision functionalities, so as to allow customization by different museums.
 The web interface is designed to be responsive and adapt to different devices.

-Use state-of-the-art AI techniques that can runon mobile devices, to follow BYOD approach.
+Use state-of-the-art AI techniques that can run on mobile devices, to follow BYOD approach.
 App doesn’t ask for personal data, no logging of personal data, performing as much as possible computation on end-user devices, as explained in the **Policy Privacy.**

 ![Strike a Pose - Policy Privacy](https://ucarecdn.com/b0886b3b-af0a-486d-9b42-a8d769cb6a89/ "Strike a Pose - Policy Privacy")